Rotator Cuff Vaccine Injury,

-Flu shots, tetanus shots, and other vaccines can often cause a shoulder rotator cuff tear and other rotator cuff injuries such as Tendonitis.
+Flu shots, tetanus shots and other vaccines can often cause a shoulder rotator cuff tear and other shoulder injuries such as Tendonitis and Adhesive Capsulitis (Frozen Shoulder).
 Rotator cuff injuries can be painful and debilitating for people of all ages.
 In the case of a rotator cuff tear or injury, vaccines are administered into the deltoid of the vaccine recipient’s shoulder.
 If the injection is administered too high on the shoulder, the needle can penetrate the sensitive tendons and bursa within.
 This can cause inflammation of the rotator cuff and subsequently lead to additional complications.
 Often, a complete tear of the rotator cuff will occur.

 The rotator cuff is a group of muscles and tendons in the shoulder that connect the upper arm bone (the humerus) to the shoulder blade (the scapula).
 The muscles allow the shoulder to rotate, while the tendons connect in the shape of a cuff around the humerus.
 Vaccines can cause rotator cuff injuries and other shoulder injuries.
 Although rare, there are a few different ways a vaccination, such as a flu shot, can cause a rotator cuff injury in the shoulder.
 Medical literature lists the following as potential causes:

 Rotator cuff injuries from vaccinations are relatively rare, but they do happen.
-Last year, 653 vaccine injury cases were compensated by the VICP for a total of $196,217,707.64 in damages paid to vaccine injury victims.
+In one recent year, over 650 vaccine injury cases were compensated by the VICP for a total of $196,217,707.64 in damages paid to vaccine injury victims.